deffyded/COSC329Project/README.md

 ##### Results and Findings

-This application was ran on on the [canvas-gamification](https://github.com/canvas-gamification/canvas-gamification) repo and here is what was found:
+This application was ran on on the [canvas-gamification](https://github.com/canvas-gamification/canvas-gamification) project and here is what was found:

 ![graph](graph.png)

 There seems to be a lot of bad identifiers and free loader, but since The canvas gamification project is built on django which is a model-template-view framework, I am sure a part of the code smells are auto generated, it would be better to refer to each file's classes and methods smells in the detailed "code smells report.txt" report

-Other than that, the programmers could also check on their large classes and long methods, since there are quite a few of them as well, everything else seems okay.
+Other than that, the programmers could also check on their god lines, large classes and long methods, since there are quite a few of them as well, everything else seems okay.